Sherwin Williams Passive vs Repose Gray: What’s the Difference?

 • Pairs Well With: Bold colors, wood tones, black and white

-See also Benjamin Moore Cloud White Vs White Dove: What's the Difference?
+See also Snowbound vs Alabaster: What’s the Difference?

 Passive is a relaxed medium-tone dove gray with the slightest hint of blue undertone.
 In all lighting it maintains its sophisticated neutral gray appearance.